 Length of Time to Sell

 Land listings typically take longer to sell than home sales.
 The average days on market for land in 2021 was 5.1 months which was significantly less than the previous year.
-For the last five months, land has been taking about 4.3 months to sell on average.
-In May, sold listings averaged ~2.5 months.
-It will be interesting to see how this measurement changes over the next few months.
-Property that is priced well for its location, services and amenities can sell relatively quickly.
+In 2022, the average was also 5.1 months.
+In May 2023, land took seven months to sell which is slightly longer than last month’s results.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In May 2022, $5.9M of land was sold, 34% more than last May and 39% less than last month.
-Land parcels currently under contract have a list price value of close to $17M.
-Next month’s results may be similar to this month’s, depending on which of the contracted sales close.
+In May 2023, $2.4M of land was sold, 59% less than last May and 10% less than last month.
+Land parcels currently under contract have a list price value of close to $7.3M.
+Next month’s results may be better to this month’s, depending on which of the contracted sales close.
 So many factors go into the $ value of land sold that this is more of an informational fact than a predictive one.

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in May sold for around $100K.
-It was a small corner lot in the Ziesmers Acres community.
-At the other end of the price range were 371 acres of land with mountain views and no covenants or zoning.
-This sold for around $1.3M.
+In terms of the lowest and highest prices for a land parcel sold, the lowest priced parcel in May was .22 of an acre in Nesten Acres.
+That was listed at $121,900.
+At the other end of the price range was a five acre parcel in the Sky Ranch community.
+This was listed at $325,000.